kafabkaren/msfour_kafagymstore/README.md

     <li>PRODUCTS PAGE</li>
     - Bootstrap was used for the product page and the page is made with Bootstarp grid system to adjust to responsive requirements depending on a screen size.
 It should also be noted that media queries were used for adequate adjustment with focus on mobile devices.
 Each product has an image, title, description, price, rating average and reviews, size (if any), quantity selector and add cart button.
     - Superuser (admin) can edit and delete products and content on the page.<br><br>
+    <li>PRODUCTS DETAILS</li>
+    - The pages where users can see product details, with an option to select criteria (e.g. size) and add it in the shopping cart.<br><br>
+    <li>CHECKOUT SUCCESS</li>
+    - The confirmation page where users are lead to when the payment process is completed.
+Users can see the order number, shipping address, product details.
+This page is accessible for registered users from Profile.<br><br>
+    <li>REGISTER</li>
+    - The page where users can create an account to save their details for next shopping and keep their purchase histories.
+A form with a built-in function is created with Django Allauth package.<br><br>
     <li>MY PROFILE</li>
     - My profile page renders a dashboard with the information related to specific user.
     <br> It also includes the dashboard shows the user information and the number of orders they so far placed.<br>